Medically reviewed by Kristin Hall, FNP

 Written by Our Editorial Team

 Melatonin is a common over-the-counter sleep aid.
-It’s widely available and equally widely used, with millions of Americans reportedly using it every year.
+It’s widely available and equally widely used, with millions of Americans reportedly using it every year, according to National Health Statistic Reports.

-Common uses for melatonin include helping with sleep in people who are jet lagged or affected by delayed sleep-wake phase disorder (DSWPD), a condition where people have “great difficulty initiating sleep at an appropriately early time, and, as a knock-on effect, waking at a desirable time in the morning, leading to chronic, and often quite severe sleep restriction trying to conform to a nine-to-five schedule.”
+Common uses for melatonin supplements include helping with sleep in people who are battling jet lag or affected by delayed sleep-wake phase disorder (DSWPD).
+It is a condition where people have “great difficulty initiating sleep at an appropriately early time, and, as a knock-on effect, waking at a desirable time in the morning, leading to chronic, and often quite severe sleep restriction trying to conform to a nine-to-five schedule,” according to an article published in the Journal of Thoracic Disease.

-If you’re prescribed Zoloft® (sertraline), you may have wondered whether or not it’s safe to take melatonin with your antidepressants.
+If you’re prescribed Zoloft® (a.k.a., sertraline, a selective serotonin reuptake inhibitor), you may have wondered whether or not it’s safe to take melatonin with your antidepressants.

 Below, we’ve explained more about what you should be aware of if you’re prescribed Zoloft and want to use melatonin to fall asleep.
-We’ve also explained how supplements such as melatonin and antidepressants such as Zoloft work in your body.
+We’ve also explained how supplements such as melatonin works in your body.

 Melatonin is a hormone.
 It’s produced naturally by your body in response to darkness.
-As the sun sets and light levels begin to decrease, your pineal gland secretes melatonin, causing you to feel tired and sleepy late at night.
+As the sun sets and light levels begin to decrease, your pineal gland secretes melatonin, causing you to feel tired and sleepy late at night, according to an article published in the journal, Brain Disorders and Therapy.

-You can purchase melatonin as a supplement, typically in the form of capsules or tablets.
+You can purchase melatonin as a supplement, typically in the form of capsules or tablets, to help if you have trouble sleeping.
 Because it is considered a health supplement, melatonin is regulated less strictly by the FDA than medications and can be purchased over the counter from drugstores, health food stores and online.
+Melatonin is not a prescription drug.

-Although research overall is mixed, some studies have found that melatonin may make it easier to fall asleep and have benefits for sleep quality, time and efficiency.
-We’ve talked more about these benefits in our guide to using melatonin to improve your sleep.
+Although research overall is mixed, some studies have found that higher melatonin levels may make it easier to fall asleep and have benefits for a quality sleep pattern, according to an article published in the journal, Neurological Research.

-Zoloft and other SSRIs can cause insomnia, which means it wouldn’t be unusual for people prescribed Zoloft to consider sleep aids such as melatonin.
+Yes, you can use melatonin and Zoloft together.
+Zoloft (sertraline) and other SSRIs can cause insomnia, which means it wouldn’t be unusual for people prescribed Zoloft to consider sleep aids such as melatonin.

 Currently, there isn’t very much research on the effects of melatonin and Zoloft together.
-While there are no reported drug interactions between melatonin and Zoloft, some research on animal subjects suggests that melatonin may make certain antidepressants less effective, but these effects have not been studied in humans.
+While there are no reported drug interactions between melatonin and Zoloft, melatonin may make certain antidepressants less effective.

 Because of this, it’s best to talk to your healthcare provider before using melatonin and Zoloft at the same time.
 They’ll be able to tell you about potential safety risks and offer personalized help to make sure that you stay safe while using your medication.